 If your data is not in array format, you can use the ARRAY() function in Cloud9QL.
 You can add an array function via Settings > Data Transformation > Add Function.

-Line Visualization: Click on the +Add Function button to add an array format for a line visualization.
+Line Visualization: Click the +Add Function button to add an array format for a line visualization.

-Area Visualization: Click on the +Add Function button to add an array format for an area visualization.
+Area Visualization: Click the +Add Function button to add an array format for an area visualization.

-Bar Visualization: Click on the +Add Function button to add an array format for a bar visualization.
+Bar Visualization: Click the +Add Function button to add an array format for a bar visualization.

-Spline Visualization: Click on the +Add Function button to add an array format for spline visualization.
+Spline Visualization: Click the +Add Function button to add an array format for spline visualization.

-Pie Visualization: Click on the +Add Function button to add an array format for a pie visualization.
+Pie Visualization: Click the +Add Function button to add an array format for a pie visualization.

 Once your data is in array format, you can turn your data into sparklines via settings.